ryanrclewis/saintstombs/regions/switzerland.md

 Orselina, Locarno district, Canton of Ticino

-- Madonna del Sasso Shrine
+- Santuario Madonna del Sasso/Shrine of Our Lady of the Rock (Via Santuario, 2)

-Madonna del Sasso image, 6/23
+  - Madonna del Sasso image, 6/23

 Ramosch, Inn district, Canton of Graubünden